-In 1882 Evans and Wills bought land from Lydia Stokes Wills’ estate creating Quoexen farm.
-In 1892 they expanded by buying land further down the Quoexen stream.
-The property upstream was converted to reservoirs with the new property being used for the actual farming.
-In 1903 Evans and Wills purchased the Willow Farm and began cranberry farming there.
-Evans and Wills became incorporated in 1930 as Evans and Wills Inc.
+new properties being used for the actual farming.
+In 1903 Evans and Wills purchased the Willow Farm in Evesham Township and began cranberry farming there.
+Evans and Wills became incorporated in 1931 as Evans and Wills Inc.

 This collection contains the business records of the Joseph Evans Company and Evans and Wills Inc. These include incorporation documents, stockholder information and reports, board meeting minutes, land acquisition and sale records, as well as financial records and invoices.
 The collection also includes information about the companies’ cranberry and blueberry farms - including ledgers recording the yields of each crop and the laborers’ names and wages.